 To find it, create a keyword for it in Lasso, and it’ll scan your site for every mention of it.

-Once Lasso scans your site, it displays every place you’ve written about it and lets you monetize accordingly (in the below example, it found every mention of the product WP Rocket and where it appears on our site).
+Once Lasso scans your site, it displays every place you’ve written about it and lets you monetize accordingly.

 - Find and Monetize Concepts and Brand Mentions Across Your Site with Keyword Opportunities